Vital Signs Cross-Country Cross-Language Cross-Paradigm (Demo) IG

 Caveat: Please keep in mind that everything on these pages is more or less incomplete.
 Also, esp. the artifacts in this guide are still under development, although they are in parts already more complete or usable than the originating ones.

 The following drawing is a rough idea of how the resulting profiles should be created.
-The red line guides you:
+The red line (arrows) guides you:

-Domain experts have to provide the necessary domain knowledge which has to be formalized accordingly.
-That results in a set of related classes in an information model.
-This information model should not only influence the data model and applicatin a vendor is developing, but also the derived data set that is the foundation for the profile (hierarchy).
+Both, the mindmap and the explanation, must be translated into a set of related classes in an information model, ideally using formal representations like BPMN.
+This information model should not only influence the data model and application a vendor is developing, but also the derived data set that is the foundation for the profile (hierarchy).

 How to do the profiling?